HTTP Server Mode

 Section titled “Session management”Server pool architecture

-Section titled “Server pool architecture”The core of HTTP mode is a bounded LRU pool of MCP server instances, keyed by the SHA-256 hash of each client’s token.
+Section titled “Server pool architecture”The core of HTTP mode is a bounded LRU pool of MCP server instances, keyed by the SHA-256 hash of each client’s token and GitLab URL.

 graph TD